See updates and a partial retraction through January 22, 2022, at end of post.

 Put like that, it seems like a cliché.
 Of course they do.

-I have said a few times now that i will not utter the ‘n-word,’ because as an older white man, for me to utter that word inevitably carries a meaning we all recognize, that horrible racist and bigoted animosity toward Blacks as a race that I would never want to express.
+I have said a few times now that I will not utter the ‘n-word,’ because as an older white man, for me to utter that word inevitably carries a meaning we all recognize, that horrible racist and bigoted animosity toward Black people as a race that I would never want to express.

 But it is possible to be racist and bigoted without saying the ‘n-word.’
 Indeed, systemic racism is all about a racism that can exist even when those who enforce that racism do not intend to be racist.
 It is about a structure that is racist in effect, even where intention is absent, because we have failed to take into account varying circumstances, varying contexts.

-So what am I to make of young Blacks using the ‘n-word,’ as they so often do in my back seat?
+So what am I to make of young Black people using the ‘n-word,’ as they so often do in my back seat?

 The ‘n-word’ is at least a disturbing word.

 I am not personally offended.
-But I have certainly talked with Blacks who take offense at the word regardless of who says it.
+But I have certainly talked with Black people who take offense at the word regardless of who says it.

-Whites like myself can acknowledge that experience.
+White people like myself can acknowledge Black experience of racism and bigotry.
 As a symbol, ‘n-word’ itself exists to refer to the actual word, the word I refuse to utter.
 It’s an intentional abstraction that enables us to discuss the word, to discuss its meaning, to discuss the reality of bigotry and racism without expressing that animosity ourselves.

-When whites rationalize their own use of the word by pointing to young Blacks’ use of it, they think—or at least say—they are being friendly, of identifying with their Black counterparts.
+When white people rationalize their own use of the word by pointing to young Black people’s use of it, they think—or at least say—they are being friendly, of identifying with their Black counterparts.
 But in truth, to do so diminishes that line of race, that line of racism, of bigotry, of animosity.
 It is to deny the difference of experience.
 It is, in effect, racist by its very denial of that difference.